ffff00-korj/nvim_config/README.md

 * Treesitter for cool highlights
 * Lsp and lsp config (pyright and luals)
 * Git plugins and Undotree to work with changes
-* Python Linters and format on save
+* Python, Golang, Lua lsp setup with python venv, Linters and format on save
 * VSCode theme

 ```sh